cncf/tag-env-sustainability/website/content/cloud-native-sustainability-week/_index.md

 ### Virtual Mini Conference on Oct.12

 [Virtual Mini Conference](https://community.cncf.io/events/details/cncf-cloud-native-sustainability-presents-virtual-mini-conference-cloud-native-sustainability-week/) is a meetup organized by the CNCF Environmental Sustainability Technical Advisory Group (TAG ENV).
 It is a 2-hour event with presentations both from the community speakers and TAG ENV maintainers.
 You can find the event on the CNCF community page [here](https://community.cncf.io/events/details/cncf-cloud-native-sustainability-presents-virtual-mini-conference-cloud-native-sustainability-week/).
+The recording can be found [here](https://youtube.com/playlist?list=PL_3_oSSuNpD4cdUFtW68Ejl5FpD7fEFdg&si=iBEY_qa1-DccqWz_).

 ### Blog Posts